A Guide to Self-care and Well-being

 A recent survey conducted by The Harris Poll found nearly half of Americans (44 per cent) say they wish they had more guidance and support for practicing self-care during the pandemic.
 Selfcare strategies include lifestyle changes, healthy diet, regular exercise, stress management, and other behaviors that allow us to be well enough to function optimally and enjoy life.

-At Opty.NC we believe self-care is vital to your overall wellbeing.
-Not only do we incorporate the 4 pillars of gut and skin health into our Ultimate 1.0 – Complete Skin Food Elixir, but also these 4 pillars of self-care in our daily routines.
-We interviewed Opty.NC co-founder Karissa Mather to learn more about her selfcare routine and favorite tips.
+At OPTY.NC we believe self-care is vital to your overall wellbeing.
+Not only do we incorporate the 4 pillars of gut and skin health into our Ultimate Elixir, but also these 4 pillars of self-care in our daily routines.
+OPTY.NC co-founder Karissa Mather recently discussed her self-care routine and favorite tips for making ones well-being a priority.

 Pillar 1: - Prioritize You & Become Aware